 Can I Program A Car Key Myself?

 You absolutely can!
-With some key makers, you’ll need to have the master key on-hand to do so, but more sophisticated models are able to read keys from the vehicle itself.
+You’ll need to have the master key on-hand with some key makers to do so, but more sophisticated models can read keys from the vehicle itself.
 Expect to spend a bit more generally if you need this level of functionality.

 As you can see, the price of key programmers varies greatly.
-There are two main factors in this: the number of vehicles supported and the range of programming functions.
+There are two main factors: the number of vehicles supported and the range of programming functions.

 If you just want to make new keys for your own car, don’t pay for professional features you don’t need.
 A more affordable model will serve you just as well.
-For locksmiths and mechanics, however, a higher-end product like the SKP900 may be worth it in the long run.
+However, for locksmiths and mechanics, a higher-end product like the SKP900 may be worth it in the long run.
 Best of luck picking the right key maker for your needs!

 Types Of Car Key And Their Replacement Cost